amadeok/Epdiy-Eink-PC-monitor/pc_monitor/README.md

 - *rotation*: can be set to 180 to if using a display upside down

 - *grey_monochrome_threshold*:
 When converting the capture from 256 greyscale shades to black and white monochrome a threshold is used to determine which shades will become plain black and which plain white.
 The default is 200 and it improves drawing black letters on white background.
+Minimum value is 0 and maximum is 255

 - *sleep_time*: Amount of time in miliseconds to pause the program after capturing a frame.
 Can be used to reduce the framerate artificially.
 Set it to 50 or less for fast refresh rate